And I just, I mean, when you hear this, dig deep to find your gut reaction.

 I wanted to hear that he was going to build a double wall across that border to close the border and give us border security.

-And then after that, he could deal with the illegal immigrants that we have and the future.
+And then, after that, he could deal with the illegal immigrants that we have and the future.

 That's what I want.

-I wanted the House bill.
+I wanted the House built.

-Because it seems like the President and the Republicans in the Senate, they represent Mexico.
+Because it seems like the president and the Republicans in the Senate, they represent Mexico.

-They don't they don't represent me.
+They don't represent me.

 Well, I agree with you by the Republicans in the Senate.

-Uh is these these guys are a bunch of compromisers and moderates.
+These guys are a bunch of compromisers and moderates.

-Um way too many of them there.
+Way too many of them there.

-That's I I think you are being represented in the House.
+I think you are being represented in the House.

 We all are.

-All right, so you you didn't get what you wanted as the you didn't get your double wall.
+All right, so you didn't get what you wanted.

-Uh we knew about the National Guard.
+We knew about the National Guard.

 So it does raise questions.